Lukegbb/Lukegbb/README.md

 ### Lucas Guilherme

-**Junior Front-End Developer** constantly evolving, seeking new opportunities to enhance my skills and contribute to innovative projects.
+**Junior Developer** constantly evolving, seeking new opportunities to enhance my skills and contribute to innovative projects.

 **About me:**